MohammedYaseen97/adapter-transfer/README.md

-# idiomaticity-detection
+# Cross Lingual Transfer Using Adapters

-**Objective**: Run the idiomaticity detection experiment to establish if adapter-based models and contrastive fine-tuning models detect idiomatic usage better than BERT model
+**Objective**: Run the idiomaticity detection experiment to establish if adapter-based can transfer idiomatic knowledge across languages.

 ## Dataset used
 The experiments have been performed using [SemEval 2022 Task-2](https://github.com/H-TayyarMadabushi/SemEval_2022_Task2-idiomaticity) data